mongodb/genny/docs/using.md

 - The generated DSI tasks files will be under `$WORKSPACE_ROOT/build/DSITasks/`.
 - DSI then combines these Tasks and converts them to a single Evergreen tasks file stored in `$WORKSPACE_ROOT/build/TaskJSON/Tasks.json`.

-## Fundamental Rules to follow for DSI task generator:
+## Fundamental Rules to follow for a DSI task generator:
-- DSI Task generator file should be under `$WORKLOAD_REPO/dsi/run-from-dsi`.
+- DSI Task generator file should be `$WORKLOAD_REPO/dsi/run-from-dsi`.
 - `$WORKLOAD_REPO/dsi/run-from-dsi` can be a shell script or any other executable that creates a YAML DSI task file in the `$WORKSPACE_ROOT/build/DSITasks/` directory.
 - The task file name format should be `DsiTasks-<workload_name>.yml`.
 For example - the task filename for `genny` will be `DsiTasks-genny.yml`.
-- The tasks YAML file should follow the YAML schema described in [DSI Tasks file YAML schema](#orgd6b0450)
+- The tasks YAML file should follow the YAML schema described in [DSI Tasks file YAML schema](#org3aaae9f)

 <a id="org3aaae9f"></a>
 ### DSI Tasks file YAML schema